Matilda Cullen Knowles: Clare Island Survey

 One of Knowles' first works was The Maritime and Marine Lichens of Howth, which the Royal Dublin Society published in 1913.
 Knowles had gathered the knowledge and experience to do this whilst diligently assisting with a survey of Clare Island as suggested by Robert Lloyd Praeger.
 The 1910–1911 survey looked at dozens of different aspects of the small island just outside Clew Bay in Ireland.
 This novel survey involved not only Irish but also several European scientists including prominent UK lichenologist, Annie Lorrain Smith.
 This was claimed as the most extensive piece of field work at that time.
 As a result, Knowles was able to create a foundation for her later specialism in lichens.

 Lichens monographs and specialism

 Knowles published more than thirty scientific papers on a wide range of botanical subjects between 1897 and 1933.
 It was while studying the lichens of Howth that she discovered how lichens by the shore grow in distinct tidal zones that can be distinguished by their colour: black, orange and grey.

 Her major work was The Lichens of Ireland, which added over 100 species of Lichen to the Irish List and recorded the distribution of the eight hundred species identified in Ireland, was suggested by Praeger.
 She achieved this task with the collaboration of thirty other natural scientists.
 It was published in 1929 and included twenty lichens that has previously not been identified as Irish.

+On 10 February 1947, Lilian E. Porter presented a supplement to Knowles' The Lichens of Ireland to the Royal Irish Academy.
+Porter's supplement was published the following year.